- Dr Benjamin Martill

 BSc in Government, London School of Economics

 'Negotiating Brexit: The Cultural Sources of British Hard Bargaining'.
-Journal of Common Market Studies, Online First.
+Journal of Common Market Studies, Online First (with Uta Staiger).

 'Great Expectations: The Brexit Moment in EU Security and Defence and the Return of the Capabilities-Expectations Gap'.
 Europe in the World: A Law Review, 3(1), December 2019 (with Monika Sus).